tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_5.md

 The entire expression is wrapped in an async block and the processor.PostAndReply function is used to send the function f to the processor and wait for the result.

-This approach is effective because ensures single thread processing but may slow down the processing of commands if the aggregate is involved in a long-running transaction.
+This approach is effective because ensures single-thread processing but may slow down the processing of commands if the aggregate is involved in a long-running transaction.

-In some cases we may rather try to go back to explicit locks, in some cases it could be more convenient to use the mailboxprocessor and in other cases, we may not use any sync mechanism at all!
+In some cases we may rather try to go back to explicit locks, it could be more convenient to use the mailboxprocessor and in other cases, we may not use any sync mechanism at all!

 If the problem is that the order is not preserved the fact that two "todoAdded" events are stored in a different order than how they are produced nobody cares. are actually.